rppicomidi/ideacentreStick300-T100TA-linux/README.md

 hint [here](https://unix.stackexchange.com/questions/405472/cannot-find-efi-directory-issue-with-grub-install).
 The grub-install man page gave me the rest of the info.

+I found that these instructions work for the Asus T100TA (I never throw anything away).
+WARNING for the T100TA:  when you boot back up, the num lock key will be stuck on.
+When you try your password the first time, it won't work.

 ## Why did I do this?
 The Lenovo ideacentre Stick 300 has a quad-core Atom processor, 2 GB of RAM and 32GB of eMMC.
 It comes with 32-bit Windows 10 Home pre-installed, so I thought I would use it to run the Logitech Media Server.